colin353/largetable/README.md

 - [ ] Automatically detecting when MTable is too large
 - [ ] Merging MTables with DTables and saving them back to disk
 - [ ] Merging multiple DTables together into a single table
+- [ ] Actual timestamps used in MUpdates, and use them for serving selects

 Medium term ideas: